DockDogs/dockdogs-scheduling/docs/reporting/pre-built-sponsors-report.md

 # Introduction

 There are 3 pre-built sponsors reports available already configured inside of Smartsheet.
 These have pre-defined schedules assigned to them which will send an email to each sponsor on a weekly basis.
-An example report can be found [below](pre-built-sponsors-report.md#Example-Sponsorship-Reports).
+An example report can be found [below](pre-built-sponsors-report.md#example-sponsorship-reports).

+### Selecting A Sponsor

+In order to have an event show in the **_SPONSORSHIP REPORTS_** you need to designate which sponsor will have their dock at the event.
+This can be done by using the **_SPONSOR_** column inside of Smartsheet.

 ### Confirmed Versus Tentative Status